joleys/niko-home-control-II/README.md

 This custom component will allow you to integrate you Niko Connected Controller II in Home Assistant.
 You can use a touchscreen profile or the Hobby API account.

 This integration communicates directly with the controller.
 You only need internet when activating/renewing the Hobby API.
 If you use a touch screen profile, this isn't even needed.

 ## Acknowledgements

 This custom component is a [spin-off of the hard and excellent work by @filipvh](https://github.com/filipvh/hass-nhc2).
 Thanks!

 ## What works now?

+### NHC All Off Action

+This action is exposed as a button.

+#### Entities

+It has some extra entities that can be used in automations:

+* **AllOff Active Binary Sensor**, which represents the AllOffActive state.
+Be aware that this state is only updated as the button is pressed, not when all devices are off.
+* **AllOff Basic State Binary Sensor**, which represents th Basic State of the AllOff.

-* NHC Dimmer Action
+### NHC Dimmer Action

+This action is exposed as a light.

+#### Entities

+* **Aligned Binary Sensor**, this is on when:
+    * all dimmers are on and have the same brightness
+    * all dimmers are off, regardless of the brightness

+#### Services

+The integration exposes a service to set the brightness of a light.
+This can be used to set the brightness without turning the lights on.
+For instance if you want your lights to have a certain brightness at night.
+See Developer Tools → Services → Niko Home Control II: Set brightness for light.

-* NHC Relay Action (light, socket, switched-fan, switched-generic)
+### NHC Relay Action (light, socket, switched-fan, switched-generic)

+Lights are exposed as lights.
+Others are exposed as switches.

 ## Not yet supported

 * NHC Access Control Action
-* NHC All Off Action
 * NHC Audio Control Action
 * NHC Basic Alarm Action
 * NHC BellButton Action